MelonKony/webdev/content/utopia/vekllei/landscape/boroughs/kyala.md

 {{< button relref="/utopia/vekllei/landscape/boroughs/" >}}Back to Boroughs{{< /button >}}
 <br>
 {{< hint green >}}
-🔔 This article is about a [**borough**](/utopia/vekllei/boroughs) of [**Vekllei**](/utopia/vekllei/)
+߷ This article is about a [**borough**](/utopia/vekllei/boroughs) of [**Vekllei**](/utopia/vekllei/)
 {{< /hint >}}

->Many townsfolk in Ou are employed in operation of the dam, either through the Thunder or Hydroburos.
-It is also the site of a small Vekllei National University laboratory which examines the dam environment and trains its staff.
+>*Many townsfolk in Ou are employed in operation of the dam, either through the Thunder or Hydroburos.
+It is also the site of a small Vekllei National University laboratory which examines the dam environment and trains its staff.*

 -- [The Ou Hydroburo Office](/posts/2020-04-21-hydro/)